GAP-10: @mock Directive

 A mock variant id is any key in the object that does not start with two underscores (__).

-A mock vatiant is the object associated with each mock variant id.
+A mock variant is the object associated with each mock variant id.

 • "data" (required)